jayelcee/bytezen-careers-website/README.md

-# jobflare-careers-website
+# bytezen-careers-website
-This is a recruitment management website called JobFlare.
+This is a recruitment management website called ByteZen.
 It manages job postings, applicant tracking, and interview scheduling.